TrueChimp/liarsDice/README.md

 I did this because I was playing a game of Liar's Dice with my friends and I believed that it would be a simple project.
 It was a little less simple than I first expected, but I'm proud of what I've got here so far, and I know kotlin now.
 In the future I hope to make the bot players a little smarter and lifelike, right now I think that they feel a little dead.

+10/4/21 EDIT: I've also just learned that the probability calculation I use is off, so that also needs fixing.

 A demonstration of the software is [here](https://youtu.be/7YKWskzmFEsw).

 # Development Environment